Permanent Solderless Breadboard Projects

 We don't want jumper-wires!
 They're bulky, unreliable and hard to redress for neat appearance.
-Instead, we'll wire wrap to Single-side Headers placed where a Push-wire would be used.
+Instead, we'll wire wrap to Single-side Headers placed where a jumper-wire would be used.
 The guideline for point-to-point wiring is both ends of the wrapped wire must connect to a non-moving post.
 If either wired post needs to move (or disconnect), use a Custom Cable for both sides.

 MCU to Outside World